 This server has a representative collection of drug molecules and targetable human proteins.
 When you submit a molecule, the server will suggest candidate off-targets that tend to interact with it, and will also give the positive or negative association scores between your molecule and our library drugs based on their interaction profiles of the CPI.
 Since our library drugs have annotations of their indications and ADRs, you can thus predict new indications or unknown ADRs based on the association scores of your molecule across our library molecules.

-The sister server extending the same methodology of the chemical-protein interactome
+Visit a list of sister servers extending the same methodology of the chemical-protein interactome for drug development and discovery.